 The case of USA's marketing of Mr. Robot demonstrates how the basic cable sector's perceptions of millennials influence not only the narrative features of scripted programming but also the way it is promoted.
 One of the key assumptions informing the industry's promotional strategies for targeting millennials is the understanding of this demographic group as unique in terms of its uses of technology.
-As Serazio (600, 603) notes, marketers typically perceive millennials as "digital natives" who are "unreachable through traditional channels," and therefore aim to address this demographic primarily via the internet.
-Marketers furthermore look to utilise the perceived online "hypersociality" of this audience, inviting them to share information and content relating to brands, products and services via social media channels (609).7
+As Serazio (2015, 600, 603) notes, marketers typically perceive millennials as "digital natives" who are "unreachable through traditional channels" and, therefore, aim to address this demographic primarily via the Internet.
+Marketers furthermore look to utilize the perceived online "hypersociality" of this audience, inviting them to share information and content relating to brands, products, and services via social media channels (Serazio 2015, 609).

-As the promotional campaign for Mr. Robot's first season demonstrates, the USA Network shares this view of millennials' online behaviours.
-For example, this perception of this demographic group underpinned the channel's decision to make the Mr. Robot pilot free to view via many on demand and digital streaming services in the month prior to its basic cable premiere in July 2015.
-Such services included cable VOD services, online video streaming platforms such as YouTube, iTunes, Twitch, Hulu, Google Play, Amazon Instant Video, USANetwork.com and the USA Now app; entertainment news sites such as EW.com, THR.com, TheVerge.com and

-IMDB.com, among others, also hosted the pilot episode (Littleton 2015).
+As the promotional campaign for Mr. Robot's first season demonstrates, the USA Network shares this view of millennials' online behaviors.
+For example, this perception of this demographic group underpinned the channel's decision to make the Mr. Robot pilot free to view via many on-demand and digital streaming services in the month prior to its basic cable premiere in July 2015.
+Such services included cable video-on-demand (VOD) services, online video streaming platforms such as YouTube, iTunes, Twitch, Hulu, Google Play, Amazon Instant Video, USANetwork.com, and the USA Now app; entertainment news sites such as EW.com, THR.com, TheVerge.com, and IMDB.com, among others, also hosted the pilot episode (Littleton 2015).
 The scale of this advance preview rollout was unprecedented for the channel.

 As Paul Grainge and Catherine Johnson (2015, 141) observe, transmedia promotional techniques are in part used to "reassert television's position as a mass medium of broadcasting by attempting to drive live viewing."
-Accordingly, USA's primary aim with this advance preview rollout was to appeal to - and generate online buzz among - millennials so as to drive interest in the pilot episode's basic cable premiere (Littleton; Adalian).
-Media industries' understanding that millennials are more easily reachable via digital channels clearly fuelled this approach; so too did perceptions that millennials have the strong potential to provide media industries with promotional labour via their social media activities.
-The USA Network's objective to prioritise millennials, along with its understanding of this audience's preferences and behaviours, therefore influenced the channel to implement this innovative promotional strategy.
+Accordingly, USA's primary aim with this advance preview rollout was to appeal to-and generate online buzz among-millennials so as to drive interest in the pilot episode's basic cable premiere (Adalian 2015; Littleton 2015).
+Media industries' understanding that millennials are more easily reachable via digital channels clearly fuelled this approach; so too did perceptions that millennials have the strong potential to provide media industries with promotional labor via their social media activities.
+The USA Network's objective to prioritize millennials, along with its understanding of this audience's preferences and behaviors, therefore, influenced the channel to implement this innovative promotional strategy.

-The materials created by USA's marketing team further speak to how perceptions within media industries around millennials influenced the channel's promotion of Mr. Robot.
-As Serazio (609-611) observes, in their efforts to encourage millennials to digitally circulate promotional content, marketers look to ensure that the overtly promotional features of such content is minimal.
-This is due to marketers perceiving this demographic group as being resistant to sharing "heavily branded" (610) promotional content.
-According to marketers' understanding, millennials aim to define "authentic" personas through social media activity, and therefore have no desire to present images of themselves as compliant mouthpieces for consumer culture (610).
+The materials created by USA's marketing team further speak to how perceptions of millennials within media industries influenced the channel's promotion of Mr. Robot.
+As Serazio (2015, 609-611) observes, in their efforts to encourage millennials to digitally circulate promotional content, marketers look to ensure that the overtly promotional features of such content is minimal.
+This is due to marketers perceiving this demographic group as being resistant to sharing "heavily branded" (Serazio 2015, 610) promotional content.
+According to marketers' understanding, millennials aim to define "authentic" personas through social media activity and, therefore, have no desire to present images of themselves as compliant mouthpieces for consumer culture (Serazio 2015, 610).
 Via this logic, millennials are perceived as being more likely to circulate promotional material that is subtle in terms of branding.
-Due to this perception of millennials' behaviour, notes Serazio (610), marketers aim for their promotional content to blend "in with the 'authentic' communal flows in the digital space."
+Due to this perception of millennials' behavior, notes Serazio (2015, 610), marketers aim for their promotional content to blend "in with the 'authentic' communal flows in the digital space."